athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 3/Caligni Vanguard.md

     desc: "`pf2:r`  "

   - name: "Death Blaze"
-    desc: "  When the vanguard dies, their body combusts in a blaze of fire and armor shrapnel.\n\nAll creatures within a 10-foot emanation take 3d6 fire damage and 3d6 piercing damage (DC 19 Reflex check save).\n\nThe vanguard's armor is destroyed in the blaze, but their other gear is unaffected and left in a pile where they died."
+    desc: "  When the vanguard dies, their body combusts in a blaze of fire and armor shrapnel.\n\nAll creatures within a @Template[emanation|distance:10] take 3d6 fire damage and 3d6 piercing damage (DC 19 Reflex check save).\n\nThe vanguard's armor is destroyed in the blaze, but their other gear is unaffected and left in a pile where they died."

 attacks:
   - name: ""